 These exercises start to teach the pup to obey the spoken commands regardless of our position.
 Many handler’s dogs are only responding to their position and movement (or their use of the training stick or arm signal), rather than to the spoken (or whistled) command itself.
 It is vital (if we want a well-trained dog), that we train the pup to respond to the directional commands regardless of where we are standing or what we are doing.

-In this training video, I look at the next exercises in my method of training the directional commands – the “neutral” and “offset” stationary directions.
+In this training video, I look at the next exercises in my method of training the directional commands which do exactly that – the “neutral” and “offset” stationary directions.